Use USPS to Ship Perfumes or Colognes

 Save Money on Shipping Fragrances with Shipping Software

-As it the case with shipping anything else, you’ll save the most money when you use shipping software to buy postage online for your packages containing fragrances.
+As is the case with shipping anything else, you’ll save the most money when you use shipping software to buy postage online for your packages containing fragrances.
 The best shipping software options allow you to access the deepest level of USPS discounts, known as Commercial Pricing.
 These savings can be as high as 90% off what you would pay for shipping at the Post Office.
 Plus, who wants to wait in line at the Post Office, anyway?

-Which USPS Mail Class Should I Use?
+Which USPS Service Should I Use?

-Following the Necessary Steps
+Following the Necessary Steps for Sending Hazardous Materials

-- You’ll need to obtain written authorization from USPS to ship First Class Package, Priority Mail, or Priority Mail Express
+• You’ll need to obtain written authorization from USPS to ship First Class Package, Priority Mail, or Priority Mail Express

-- Send your letter to:
+• Send your letter to:

-- MANAGER, PRODUCT CLASSIFICATION, U.S. POSTAL SERVICE
+• MANAGER, PRODUCT CLASSIFICATION, U.S. POSTAL SERVICE

-- 475 L’ENFANT PLAZA SW RM 4446
+• 475 L’ENFANT PLAZA SW RM 4446

-- WASHINGTON DC 20260-5015
+• WASHINGTON DC 20260-5015

-- If USPS approves you to ship via air transportation, they will give you specific instructions on how to label your package and which stickers/markings to add
+• If USPS approves you to ship via air transportation, they will give you specific instructions on how to label your package and which stickers/markings to add

 You Can’t Ship Perfume or Cologne Internationally